Kirom/CheckPvPAssistant/README.md

 **Step 3: Using the copied content**

-- **If in Name-Realm mode**: Use the "PlayerName-RealmName" format to paste into website search bar and open character profile
+- **If in Name-Realm**: Use the "PlayerName-RealmName" to paste into website search bar and open character profile
-- **If in URL mode**: Open the URL in your browser to view character profile
+- **If in URL**: Open the URL in your browser to view character profile

 ![Successful Website Result](./assets/images/website-success-example.png)
 *Example of Check-PvP.fr showing player's PvP statistics and profile*